helloItIsThomas/helloitsthomas-24-03/src/projects/budMusic/index.md

             alt: "side image 2"
       - type: text
         data:
-          headline: "Project 1 Headline"
+          headline: "Treatment Helper"
           cols:
-            - src: "Here is some content for p 1"
+            - src: "This app was developd as a production assistant for the design team"
-            - src: "Here is some content for p 2"
+            - src: "The tool automates the constants while exposing the variables to the designer, optimizing the workflow for creating these assets."
 ---